 What To Consider When Considering A Mini Split

 The biggest drawback here is cost.
 A setup for just one room with a single air handler starts at $3,200.
 Fortunately, it costs less for each additional air handler because you’re using the same heat pump.
-We can cover suburban homes in their entirety for around $17,000.
+Whole-home systems can run as much as $20,000 or more.

 You also need to consider just how cold that room gets.
 It’s important to note that ductless heating and cooling started as primarily a cooling solution.